knightsUCF/SC-ML/p_ml/README.md

 ## Confusion Matrix

-Note: this confusion matrix was run at a different time than the above data, so this is within 1% of variance.
+Note: this confusion matrix was run at a different time than the above data, so this is within a 1% variance.
 However the charts below were run at the same time as the above data.

 ![](https://github.com/knightsUCF/SC-ML/blob/main/p_ml/images/confusion%20matrix.png)